We need to chat

 "The other core reason is we have structured our economy to organically milk every individual worker for the maximum productivity they can provide, and we don’t think long-term.
 A free market economy organically determines what it needs to pay someone to get them to not spend time with their family or their spouse; it naturally selects the minimum amount to pay to get the maximum amount of time." - - Malcolm Collins via the Ohio Star

-Check Out Some of our Podcast Appearances
+Check Out Some of our News & Podcast Appearances

 Praxis